moondance-labs/tanssi-docs/builders/interact/ethereum-api/libraries/web3js.md

 ### Interact with Contract (Send Methods) {: #interact-with-contract }

-Send methods are the type of interaction that modify the contract's storage (change variables), meaning a transaction needs to be signed and sent.
+Send methods are the type of interactions that modify the contract's storage (change variables), meaning a transaction needs to be signed and sent.
 In this section, you'll create two scripts: one to increment and one to reset the incrementer.
 To get started, you can create a file for each script and name them `increment.js` and `reset.js`:

 ```bash
 touch increment.js reset.js